wearecircuit/www/README.md

   - Sony
   - Poolia (when ready)
   - Mannheimer Swartling (if ok)
-- Update about Circuit on (http://www.episerver.se/Partners/Sverige/Circuit/)
+- Make Workbuster the data source for job ads.
+  - Be able to add more than 4 ads
 - Easter egg memory.
-- Make Workbuster the data source for job ads.
 - CMS.
 (Jekyll?)
 - English.
 - Move to cheaper hosting.